JavaScript badge

 • Split up commits

-Before we get started with the lesson, let’s create a Git playground in which we can safely follow along with the code and perform history changing operations.
-Go to GitHub, and as you have in the past create a new repository.
+Before we get started with the lesson, let’s create a Git playground in which we can safely follow along with the code and perform history-changing operations.
+Go to GitHub, and as you have in the past, create a new repository.
 Call it whatever you’d like, and clone this repository to your local system.
-Now, let’s cd into the repository we just cloned, and create some new files!
-Once you’re in the repository follow along with the following commands.
+Now, let’s cd into the repository we just cloned and create some new files!
+Once you’re in the repository, follow along with the following commands (including the typo).
 Look them up if you’re confused about anything that’s happening.

-$ git add test2.md && git commit -m 'Create second file'
+git add test2.md && git commit -m 'Create send file'

 What happened here is we first updated the staging area to include the missing file, and then we replaced the last commit with our new one to include the missing file.
 If we wanted to, we could have changed the message of the commit and it would have overwritten the message of the past commit.